GDG-CR/flutter/README.md

 # Flutter Monthly Meetup - Google Developer Group of the Capital Region
 [Flutter Monthly Meetup - Google Developer Group of the Capital Region](https://www.meetup.com/Google-Developer-Group-of-the-Capital-Region)

+Learn to develop mobile apps for Android and iOS using Flutter.

 ## Environment setup

 The event will be hands-on, so make sure to bring your laptop and set up your environment in advance and be ready to code.